oriol-rabasseda/vlm-complexity-calculation/README.md

 # Complexity calculator for VLMs

 ## Introduction
-This tool is designed to compute the theoretical amount of FLOPs(floating-point operations)、MACs(multiply-add operations) and Parameters of Vision Language Models (VLMs).
-The tool computes all preprocess steps required to run the generation step of the model provided a real input (image + prompt).
-The models supported must be implemented in Pytorch and available in 🤗Huggingface Platform.
-The outcome of the tool is the printing of FLOPS, Parameter calculation value and proportion of each submodule of the model.
-This tool has been built in top of calflops (https://github.com/MrYxJ/calculate-flops.pytorch).
+This tool is designed to estimate the inference-time amount of FLOPs (Floating-Point OPerations), MACs (Multiply-ACcumulate operations), Trainable Parameters and Memory Requirements of Multimodal Large Language Models (MLLMs).
+The tool performs the preprocessing steps before the generation step of the model provided a real input (image + prompt).
+Models supported must be implemented in Pytorch and available in 🤗Huggingface Platform.
+The outcome of the tool is the printing of FLOPS, Trainable Parameters and Memory Requirments broken down by model sub-model.
+This tool has been built on top of calflops (https://github.com/MrYxJ/calculate-flops.pytorch).

 ## Prerequisites
 Create a conda environment with the required packages: